LiaScript/docs/README.md

 ### `BarChart`

     --{{0}}--
-In contrast to a line or a scatter plot, if the first colum contains at least one entry thant cannot be parsed as a number, this might be represented also as BarChart.
-Which works perfectly with the following example.
-If the maximum values of the columns do not differ to much, then this dataset it represented as a BarChart, otherwise you might end up seeing only one huge bar, while the other bars are indistiguishable from each other.
-In this case other visualization are chosen.
+In contrast to a Line or ScatterPlot, if the first column contains at least one entry that cannot be parsed as a number, it might be represented as a BarChart.
+This concept works well with the following example.
+If the maximum values of the columns do not differ too much, then the dataset is represented as a BarChart.
+However, if the maximum values vary significantly, you might end up seeing only one huge bar, making the other bars indistinguishable from each other.
+In such cases, alternative visualizations are chosen.

 ``` markdown
 | Animal          | weight in kg | Lifespan years | Mitogen |